sbastidasr/Notebooks/js.md

 // 2. level constructor
 var TrainedDog = function ( name, level ) {
-    Dog.apply( this, arguments ); // calling the super constructor
-    this.level = level;
+    Dog.apply( this, arguments ); // calling the super constructor with same this + args. this.level = level;
 };